 9. Promotes Good Health

 Essential oils might come in handy during the flu season.
 Studies show that lemon essential oil improves immunity and cleanses the lymphatic system.
-Eucalyptus, meanwhile, fights respiratory and
+Eucalyptus, meanwhile, fights respiratory and sinus infections.

 Tea tree and lavender, meanwhile, have anti-inflammatory properties, hence preventing allergies and relieving skin disorders.15